Arun-Raj-C-R/shadow-ai/README.md

 ---

-## ðŸ“œ License
+## 📜 License

 This project is released into the **public domain** under [The Unlicense](LICENSE).

 No copyright.
 No restrictions.
-Use it, modify it, sell it, do whatever you want â€” no credit required.
+Use it, modify it, sell it, do whatever you want — no credit required.

 ---

 <p align="center">
-  Built with â¤ï¸ â€” <i>"I am Shadow.
+  Built with ❤️ — <i>"I am Shadow.
 I am always listening."</i>
 </p>